-Woman, I see your Google searches and I feel your pain… literally.
-The dreaded chub rub.
+My friend, I see your Google searches and I feel your pain… literally.
+You're wondering how to prevent chub rub (or possibly how to heal it, STAT).
 Thighs rubbing together is bad enough, but add sweat and you can end up with a rash, welts, zits, and more.
 I’ve tried a ton of products on the market and more fail rather than win.
 Let’s not focus on the negative, let me share the best products on the market to prevent chub rub, tested by me and Wardrobe Oxygen readers.

 This post was originally published in 2016 but I continue to update it every so often as new products come on the market and brands increase their size offerings and selections.